 Gear Review: Oru Kayak Beach LT

-Notes from a novice waterman's first experience with the folding kayak
+A novice waterman's first experience with the folding kayak brings surprising results

 First things first, I want to start by admitting that water and I aren’t the closest pals.
 I mean, I love the idea of life on the water—surfing, SUPing, sailing, all that good stuff—and sometimes enjoy splashing around in it, but truth be told large bodies of water kinda make me bug out.
 I really wish I loved water, and have tried for many years to ignore the uneasiness and anxiety it brings—I even tried to be a cold water surfer years ago when Oregon was home—but in the end it just seems to be one of those lizard brain things you can’t control.
 That said, I recently had a lot of fun in an Oru Kayak.